open-access-policies/health-tech/Operational/Policies/op-pol-003.md

 **3.7.1 Retention Committee**

-- Cross-functional committee including Legal, Compliance, IT, and Records Management
+- A cross-functional committee including Legal, Compliance, IT, and Records Management shall be maintained.
-- Quarterly review of retention schedules and disposal activities
+- The committee shall meet at least quarterly to review retention and disposal activities.
-- Annual policy review and updates
+- The committee is responsible for the annual review and formal approval of the Data Retention Schedule and this policy.
 - Resolution of retention conflicts and exceptions
 - Approval of retention schedule modifications

 **3.7.2 Records Management Program**

-- Designated Records Manager responsible for program oversight
+- A designated Records Manager shall be responsible for program oversight.
-- Retention schedule maintenance and communication
+- The Records Manager is responsible for the maintenance, accuracy, and communication of the official Data Retention Schedule.
 - Training programs for workforce members
 - Compliance monitoring and reporting
 - Technology solutions for automated retention management